In layman’s terms, a duel agent (or dual agency) is someone who is representing the buyer and the seller at the same time.

 If you have an agent who is representing both sides of a transaction, can either side fully trust the integrity of that agent?
 It can be much harder for both sides to feel they got the best deal possible when the agent has a foot in both camps.

 What you suspect can happen, happens all the time.
 There are plenty of unscrupulous agents who will work both sides of the fence.
-One day they’re the buyer’s agent, and the next day they’re the seller’s agent.
+One day they’re the buyer’s agent, and the next day, he or she represents the seller.

-They give both sides advice, and it’s almost always to the agent’s financial advantage.
+They give both the buyer and seller advice, and it’s almost always to the agent’s financial advantage.
 The strict code of ethics all real estate agents are required to follow goes right out the window.
-That’s why dual agency is illegal in some states.
+That’s why dual agency in real estate is illegal in some states.

 Who Pays the Commission in Dual Agency?